Every professional displayed on Counselling Directory has been independently

 I am a professionally trained and qualified counsellor and psychotherapist registered with the British Association for Counselling and Psychotherapy (BACP).
 I offer short and long term therapy in central London, near Holborn, and Greenwich.
+I am also a qualified clinical supervisor and offer supervision to therapeutic practitioners.
 Contact me by email or phone to arrange an initial meeting to find out how I might be able to help you.

 I understand therapy as a process of self-exploration within the safety of a therapeutic relationship that is characterised by acceptance, empathy and authenticity.
 I work in a person-led way, which means that our work together will be unique and will respond to what would be helpful and therapeutic for you.
 I provide an open, supportive and non-judgemental space to explore the issues and feelings that you bring to the session.